ncd-io/PR50-47/README.md

 To update the firmware, you will need a

-USB to Serial Converter(PR55-68 or any USB to serial) Windows PC Board name PR55-72 Note: if the file name has any special char, please remove it
+USB to Serial Converter(PR55-68 or any USB to serial) Windows PC

+Note: if the file name has any special char, please remove it

 How to put in program mode